College of Humanities & Behavioral Sciences

 There are lots of jobs which look for a well-rounded liberal arts graduate (the psychology major is part of that category!).
 If you want to be a practicing psychologist, you will have to go to graduate school, but lots of entry level jobs are looking for people who are people-savvy, or who understand the principles of behavior and learning.
 Check out some of the newsletters to see what kinds of jobs there are.
 Or go to the following website to get some ideas: www.psywww.com/careers/entry.htm.

 Are there any clubs or associations which are related to my major?

 There is a psychology club, and they have speakers and meetings about topics of interest to psychology majors.
-There is also PSI CHI, which is the honor fraternity for psychology majors.
+There is also PSI CHI, which is the International Honors Society for Psychology majors.

 Is an internship required for psychology majors?
 What are the requirements for an internship (and why would I want to do one if it's not required)?

 The internship opportunity is not a required class, but we do recommend internships for students who meet the requirements and are either planning not to go to graduate school or are planning on going to graduate school so they can work in an applied area such I/O psychology, School Psychology, Occupational Therapy, or an area of mental health (Clinical Psychology, Counseling Psychology, Counselor Education/Community Mental Health, Social Work, or marriage and Family Therapy).
 You qualify to do an internship if you have had at least 75 hours of college level work, 12 hours in psychology, have a 3.0 GPA in psychology, and have a 2.8 overall GPA.
 Internships taken for a letter grad (not pass/fail) can count as Psychology Electives.
 Here is more information on internships.

 What is an Independent Study (PSYC 498) and should I do one?